 Continue the coughing and deep breathing exercises that you learned in the hospital.

 Shower as needed.
-But avoid baths, swimming pools, and hot tubs until your doctor says they are OK.
+But avoid baths, swimming pools, and hot tubs until your healthcare provider says they are OK.
 This helps prevent infection of the incision site.

 Keep the incision clean and dry.
 Wash the incision gently with mild soap and warm water.
-Then gently pat the incision try with a towel.
+Then gently pat the incision dry with a towel.

-Follow your doctor’s instructions about caring for the dressing covering your incisions.
+Follow your healthcare provider’s instructions about caring for the dressing covering your incisions.

-If your doctor used small white adhesive strips to close the incision, do not remove them.
+If your healthcare provider used small white adhesive strips to close the incision, do not remove them.
 Let the strips fall off on their own.
-If they don’t come off within 2 weeks after you were sent home, call your doctor.
+If they don’t come off within 2 weeks after you were sent home, call your healthcare provider.

-Take your medications in crushed or liquid form for 3 weeks after surgery.
+Take your medicines in crushed or liquid form for 3 weeks after surgery.

-Take a chewable vitamin 2 time(s) a day.
-Ask your doctor if you also need to take a supplement for vitamin B12.
+Take a chewable vitamin 2 times a day.
+Ask your healthcare provider if you also need to take a supplement for vitamin B12.

-Take all medications as directed by your doctor.
+Take all medicines as directed by your healthcare provider.